Every professional displayed on Counselling Directory has been independently

 Training, qualifications & experience

-I am a fully qualified, experienced Person-Centred Counsellor/Therapist.
+I hold a BTEC Level 5 Diploma In Therapeutic Counselling and am a fully qualified, experienced Person-Centred Counsellor/Therapist.
 However, I incorporate other methodologies such as:

 Cognitive Behavioural Therapy (CBT)